Do you want to make sure your snakes are getting the best possible nutrition?

 We hope this article has taken some of the guesswork out of thawing frozen mice for snakes.

-Feeding your snake frozen mice is an ideal route to take, but it does come with a little work.
+Feeding your snake frozen mice is an ideal route to take, but it does come with a bit of work.

 The process isn’t a difficult one, but it does require some time to make sure the mouse is thawed correctly and the right temperature for your pet.